HumbleDeer/Vz-Printhead-CNC/README.md

 ## Other versions

 Besides the VzBoT, the Vz-Printhead has also seen extensive use on other high-performance 3D-printers alike.
-There are a variety of suitable printhead and adapter parts available from our regular [vendors][#vendors] to suit your needs.
+There are a variety of suitable printhead and adapter parts available from our regular [vendors](#vendors) to suit your needs.

 - [VzBoT](https://docs.vzbot.org/vz-other/vz-printhead/)
 - RatRig